GhostKellz/ghostlang/docs/embedding.md

 };
 ```

-## Performance Tips
+## What’s Next

-- Reuse `ScriptEngine` instances when possible
-- Use memory pools for frequent allocations
-- Enable JIT when available for performance-critical code
-- Profile memory usage and adjust limits accordingly
+- Enforce `EngineConfig` limits and capabilities
+- Finish `ScriptEngine.call`
+- Add deep-copy semantics for tables/strings when crossing the boundary
+- Publish a standard library surface for host ↔ script data exchange

+Track `ROADMAP.md` for the latest status on these tasks.